MaximilianKr/DPLP-German/README.md

 ## 1. Introduction

 This repository is a fork of [DPLP Parser](https://github.com/jiyfeng/DPLP) that customizes the code for German language by adding new pieces of codes and other resources.
-A ready to use model is trained by the Postdam Universities RST Corpus.
+A ready to use model is trained by the Postdam University RST Corpus.
 The pretrained model can be found in **./data/de** along with all its belongings.
 The source code consists of several python scripts in the root directory, prefixed by _ger_.

 ## 2. Runtime Docker Image ##